 What Are StoryCubes?

-StoryCubes are a tactile thinking and storytelling tool for exploring relationships and narratives.
+StoryCubes are a tactile tool for thinking, storymaking and telling that are fantastic for exploring relationships and narratives.
 Each of the six sides can illustrate or describe an idea, a thing or an action – placed together it is possible to build up multiple narratives or explore the relationships between them in three-dimensions.
 StoryCubes can be folded in two different ways, giving each cube twelve possible faces – and thus two different ways of telling a story, interior and exterior, to reveal different perspectives and make new connections and associations.

 *** design your own Print On Demand StoryCubes with bookleteer ***